navsterrr/mobile-qa/README.md

     - Open AppTest.java
     - Right click --> Run Java

-10. View your test results on the [Browserstack Dashboard](https://app-automate.browserstack.com/dashboard).
-You will need to log into Browserstack with the email and password sent to you in the google doc.
+9. View your test results on the [Browserstack Dashboard](https://app-automate.browserstack.com/dashboard).
+You will need to log into Browserstack with the email and password sent to you in the Google Document.